-903. For the purpose of serving under Section 417 a crosscomplaint for contribution under this chapter, the cause of action against the contribution cross-defendant is deemed to have arisen when the plaintiff's cause of action arose.
+906. For the purpose of service under Section 417 of a cross-complaint for contribution under this chapter, the cause of action against the contribution cross-defendant is deemed to have arisen at the same time that the plaintiff's cause of action arose.

 Comment.
 Section 417 of the Code of Civil Procedure permits a personal judgment to be rendered against a person who is personally served outside the state if he was a resident of the state at the time of service, at the time of the commencement of the action, or at the time the cause of action arose.
-Section 903 has been included in this chapter to eliminate any uncertainty concerning the time a cause of action for contribution arises for purposes of service under Section 417.
-Section 903 will permit personal service of the cross-complaint outside the state if the cross-defendant was a resident at the time the plaintiff's cause of action arose.
-904. Each party to the cross-action for contribution under this chapter has a right to a jury trial on the question whether the negligent or wrongful act or omission of the contribution crossdefendant was a proximate cause of the injury or darage to the plaintiff.
+Section 906 has been included in this chapter to eliminate any uncertainty concerning the time a cause of action for contribution arises for purposes of service under Section 417.
+Section 906 will permit personal service of the cross-complaint outside the state if the cross-defendant was a resident at the time the plaintiff's cause of action arose.

+907. Each party to the cross-action for contribution under this chapter has a right to a jury trial on the question whether a negligent or wrongful act or omission of the contribution cross-defendant was a proximate cause of the injury or damage to the plaintiff.

 Comment.
 If the contribution cross-defendant were a codefendant in the principal action, he would be entitled to a jury trial on the issue of his fault.
-Section 904 preserves his right to a jury trial on the issue of his fault where he is brought into the action by cross-complaint for contribution.
+Section 907 preserves his right to a jury trial on the issue of his fault where he is brought into the action by cross-complaint for contribution.
 After an adjudication that the contribution cross-defendant is a joint tortfeasor with the defendant, neither joint tortfeasor is entitled to a jury trial on the issue of contribution.
 Judgment for contribution is made upon motion after entry of the judgment determining that the parties are joint tortfeasors and after payment by one tortfeasor of more than his pro rata share of that judgment.
 CODE CIV.
-PROC. §§ 875(c), 878.
+PRCC. §§ 875(c), 878.
 The court is required to administer the right to contribution "in accordance with the principles of equity."
 CODE CIV.
-PROC. § 875(b).
+PRCC. § 875(b).
 As the issues presented by a motion for a contribution judgment are equitable issues, there is no right to a jury trial on those issues.

-905. Failure of a defendant to claim contribution in accordance with this chapter does not impair any right to contribution that may otherwise exist.
+908. Failure of a defendant to claim contribution in accordance with this chapter does not impair any right to contribution that may otherwise exist.

 Comment.
-Section 905 is included to make it clear that a person named as a defendant does not forfeit his right to contribution under Code of Civil Procedure Sections 875-880 if a joint tortfeasor is named as a codefendant in the original action and he fails to cross-complain against his codefendant pursuant to this chapter.
+Section 908 is included to make it clear that a person named as a defendant does not forfeit his right to contribution under Code of Civil Procedure Sections 875-880 if a joint tortfeasor is named as a codefendant in the original action and he fails to cross-complain against his codefendant pursuant to this chapter.